-For the week beginning 5/3/2022, the Temporary Urgency Change Order (TUCO) is controlling exports at the Central Valley Project (CVP) and the State Water Project (SWP).
+For the week beginning 6/7/2022, the Temporary Urgency Change Order (TUCO) is controlling exports at the Central Valley Project (CVP) and the State Water Project (SWP).
 More details on the TUCO can be found below.
-Combined exports on 5/3/2022 are 1,500 cfs resulting in an Old and Middle River Index (OMRI) of -1,500 cfs and 13.3% of inflow diverted (14-day average).
-The Delta Cross Channel (DCC) gates remain closed for seasonal requirement consistent with D-1641 and the CVP Proposed Action.
+Combined exports on 6/7/2022 are 1,200 cfs resulting in an Old and Middle River Index (OMRI) of -1,500 cfs and 12.8% of inflow diverted (14-day average).
+The Delta Cross Channel (DCC) gates closed on 5/31/2022 and are projected to remain closed with the possibility of opening on the weekends consistent with D-1641 and the CVP Proposed Action.
 The SWP is exporting this week and no outages are planned.

 The Salmon Monitoring Team (SaMT) estimates an overall low risk of entrainment of juvenile natural-origin winter-run (WR) Chinook salmon into the interior Delta from the Sacramento River.
 SaMT based their determination of entrainment risk on the current distribution of WR in the Delta as well as forecasted Freeport flows and STARS entrainment modeling results.
-Based on monitoring data, hydrological conditions, and seasonal timing, SaMT estimates an overall medium risk of entrainment into the interior Delta from the Sacramento River for young-of-year (YOY) spring-run (SR) Chinook salmon which is similar to the previous week.
+Based on monitoring data, hydrological conditions, DCC gate closure and seasonal timing, SaMT estimates an overall low risk of entrainment into the interior Delta from the Sacramento River for young-of-year (YOY) spring-run (SR) Chinook salmon which is similar to the previous week.